Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 The *Accounting* module contains a function to create new customers and suppliers, and to enter all relevant information about them.
 This function is also available in the *Invoicing* module.
 This information is needed for both modules to operate.

-> [Info] Any customer/supplier information created, edited or deleted in the *Accounting* module will be also be created, edited or deleted in the *Invoicing* module, and vice versa.
-It may be necessary to refresh the page with the F5 key, though, to see the changes in the *Customer/supplier list* tab.
+> [Info] The customer and supplier list in the *Accounting* and in the *Invoicing* module are synchronized with each other.
+Therefore, it may be necessary to refresh the list to display any changes that have been made.

 ## Create a customer/supplier